 GENERAL NOTICE OF COBRA CONTINUATION COVERAGE RIGHTS

 The right to COBRA continuation coverage was created by a federal law, the Consolidated Omnibus Budget Reconciliation Act of 1985 (“COBRA”).
-COBRA continuation coverage can become available to you when you would otherwise lose your group health coverage.
-It can also become available to other members of your family who are covered under the Plan when they would otherwise lose their group health coverage.
+COBRA continuation coverage can become available to you and other members of your family when group health coverage would otherwise end.
 For additional information about your rights and obligations under the Plan and under federal law, you should review the Plan’s Summary Plan Description or contact the Plan Administrator.

 What is COBRA Continuation Coverage?

-COBRA continuation coverage is a continuation of group health coverage under the Plan when such coverage would otherwise end because of a life event known as a “qualifying event.”
+COBRA continuation coverage is a continuation of group health coverage under the Plan when such coverage would otherwise end because of a life event, known for purposes of COBRA as a “qualifying event.”
 Specific qualifying events are listed later in this notice.
 After a qualifying event, COBRA continuation coverage must be offered to each person who is a “qualified beneficiary.”
 You, your spouse, and your dependent children could become qualified beneficiaries if coverage under the Plan is lost because of the qualifying event.
 Under the Plan, qualified beneficiaries who elect COBRA continuation coverage must pay for such coverage.

 If you are an employee, you will become a qualified beneficiary if you lose your group health coverage under the Plan because either one of the following qualifying events happens: